laurentknauss/Trie-Structures/README.md

 The codebase demonstrates the basic operations of a BST, including insertion and in-order traversal.<br>
 The implementation is simple, yet effective, and serves as a great starting point for anyone looking to understand the fundamentals of BSTs.

-Features
+Features:<br>
-Node structure to represent each node in the BST Insertion of nodes into the BST
+Node structure to represent each node in the BST.<br>
+Insertion of nodes into the BST.<br>
-In-order traversal of the BST
+In-order traversal of the BST.<br>

 Here is a drawing of the binary search tree structure  for our particular case :<br>
 <br>